 Information for Prospective Students

-Alternatively, students may work towards a BS in Biological Sciences or a BA in Biology and take appropriate marine-related courses.
-Students majoring in other subjects may choose to complete a Minor in Marine Biology.
+Alternatively, students interested in marine biology may work towards a BS in Biological Sciences or a BA in Biology and take appropriate marine-related courses that count towards those majors.
+Students doing majors in other departments may choose to do a BS Marine Biology as a double major or complete a Minor in Marine Biology.

 Useful URI Links:

 - URI Office of Admission (information about campus tours, etc.)

 - “A Science or Engineering Bachelor’s Degree is Good For You” – 2006 Press Release from the National Science Foundation (NSF).

 Students who wish to explore marine science while in high school should investigate the following excellent summer programs:

 - Shoals Marine Laboratory – residential courses on Appledore Island, Off Kittery ME (Marine Environmental Sciences, Introduction to Sharks, Skates, Rays)